Historic Glass Bottle Identification & Information Website

 This website will help you determine what to look for when identifying and dating historic bottles.

 If you are interested in identifying what a bottle was likely used for - i.e., what "type" of bottle it is (aka "typology") - the Bottle Typing/Diagnostic Shapes page and the extensive array of related sub-pages should be visited.
-This very large complex of pages includes bottle type specific sub-pages with extensive style based dating information.
+This very large complex of pages includes bottle type specific sub-pages with extensive style based dating information, including complete scans of 4 different early 20th century (1906 to 1926) bottle catalogs!
 The "Bottle Typing/Diagnostic Shapes" complex of pages is in essence an on-line "type collection" of major bottles styles and types made during the 19th through mid-20th centuries.
 Please note that the main "Bottle Typing/Diagnostic Shapes" page - and many of the subordinate pages - are very large with hundreds of imbedded images; it may take 20 to 30 seconds or more to load even with moderate to high speed internet connections.

 When possible, the information on this website is